XRayLP/contao-flickity-slider/README.md

-# Contao Module - Flickity Slider
+# Flickity Slider Contao Extension
-Contao Module for the Flickity Slider by Metafizzy
+Contao Module for the [Flickity Slider](https://github.com/metafizzy/flickity) by [Metafizzy](https://github.com/metafizzy)

 NOTE: This Module is just a bridge between Contao and the Flickity Slider, that means you have to install Flickity, though.